d-bl/MAE-gf/index.md

 On this website you find pages with additional patterns for use in Groundforge, a webapplication made by [Jo Pol][gf-jo].
 Given are the parameter-section and, in most cases, stitches, although not always traditional.

 ## How to use these pages
 All examples are links to the Groundforge main page.
 Just follow the link.
+In some cases you can click on the picture.
 Please feel free to play with the stitches.
 E.g. try what happens if you change the default <span class="stch">ctc</span> of the spiders or fish in <span class="stch">ct</span>.

 Some examples lead to the Groundforge page with Droste-effect.
 After clicking <span class="elem">SHOW</span>, click <span class="elem">SHOW</span> in the <span class="elem">LEVEL 2</span> section of the form.